b00tahead/lab-docs/docs/paragraphs.md

 * Button URL: Set the link for the button

 ## Button Grid
 The button grid paragraph type creates a grid of blocks that include an image, some text, and a button.
 You can create as many buttons in the grid as is needed.
-To add a new button to the grid, click Add new Button.
+To add a new button to the grid, click **Add new Button**.

 **Fields**
 * Button